Museum of Nevis History

 The Museum of Nevis History is a museum in Charlestown, Saint Thomas Lowland Parish, Saint Kitts and Nevis.

 History

 The museum building was originally built around 1680.
-It was the birthplace of Alexander Hamilton.
+It was the birthplace of Alexander Hamilton, a Founding Father of the United States.
 In 1840, the building was destroyed during an earthquake.
 The building underwent restoration in 1983.

 Architecture

 The museum is a two-story building.
-The ground floor houses the museum and the upper floor houses the Nevis Island Assembly.
+The ground floor houses the museum, and the upper floor houses the Nevis Island Assembly.